 To build a new tactic, one can use the tactic

 combinators.
-Alternatively, the tactic
+Alternatively, the tactic type is

 exposed so one can implement a new tactic natively: